It’s dark outside. It’s not night, but rain-gloomy and grey. It feels dark. Winter is on its way. Soon, it will be dark.

 - Going to an event in London a couple of months back with my friend Wendy (in the catacombs beneath London Bridge station).

-- Snuggling up to one of my exes, in their kitchen, which was painted bright blue and yellow (on Mayfield Road, Edinburgh).
+- Snuggling up to my then-boyfriend Gareth, in his kitchen, which was painted bright blue and yellow (on Mayfield Road, Edinburgh).

 There are probably more happy memories, somewhere, that aren’t too tainted by bad things.
 These were the first six that came to mind, though.